psaikido/hugle.uk/pages/prose/Thesium/index.md

 The culture had developed so much faster than individual minds could cope with.
-People were essentially still nomads, adapted to think in terms of 'next winter' and 'when the baby is old enough'.
-To manipulate wood, stone, fire.
+People were essentially still nomads, adapted to think in terms of 'next winter' and 'when the baby is old enough', to manipulate wood, stone, fire.
 Each group lasted millenia and always had a central story around which they configured their lives.
 Their myth was their frame.
 When science really got going there was a break with these myths.
 At one and the same time humanity was